-Ask the dealer for advice when you pick the car up, and check the handbook – many still include some 'running-in' advice.
+Nevertheless, reliability, oil consumption and fuel consumption can all benefit from a little extra care early in a new car’s early days.
+Ask the dealer for advice and check the handbook – many still include some 'running-in' advice.